How to Setup a File Server with Cerberus FTP Server

 - Download the Latest Cerberus FTP Server installer

-- Click Finish to complete the installer and launch Cerberus FTP Server.
+- Click Finish or press the Run button to launch the Cerberus FTP Server Administration Tool.

 Part 2: Configuring your FTP server